ipsusu/ipsuShade/README.md

 <img width="25%" src="https://i.imgur.com/1ABDbmJ.png"></img>

-This is because of the in-game Graphics Upscaling setting and/or 3D Resolution Scaling settings.
-This is currently most often the issue when people tried to set their FSR ingame to 99, to enable the built in sharpening filter of FSR.
-This setting should not be used in conjunction with ReShade, as it causes issues for ReShade and you can instead just enable a shader like `iMMERSE: Sharpen` and get a better quality effect anyway.
+This is because of the in-game Graphics Upscaling setting amd/or 3D Resolution Scaling settings.
+This is currently most often the issue after the early popular recommendation to set FSR ingame to 99, to enable the built in sharpening filter of FSR.
+This setting should not be used in conjunction with ReShade, as it causes issues for ReShade (You can instead just enable a shader like `iMMERSE: Sharpen` and get a better quality effect anyway!).
 As for this issue: FSR will be "static" and just respect your resolution scaling percentage, offsetting the effects by a fixed amount.
 DLSS will vary to the demands of the current scene, making the effects scale and move.

 **To fix this you can:**